Typhoon lashes Japan, landslide fears prompt evacuation call

 Japan’s Metrological Agency said it was moving to the north, and forecast a maximum 200 mm (4.8 inches) of rain an hour.

-Japan Airlines Co Ltd suspended 110 domestic flights and ANA Holdings Inc canceled 78.
+Japan Airlines Co Ltd suspended 110 domestic flights and ANA Holdings Inc cancelled 78.
 International flights were unaffected, the airlines said.

-China’s official Xinhua news agency said that the storm is expected to affect northeastern China later in the week, after making landfall near the Russian and North Korean borders early on Thursday.

-The storm could impact crops in the three northeastern Chinese provinces of Liaoning, Jilin and Heilongjiang, Xinhua said, important soybean and corn production bases.